 7. Where ChatGPT transcription breaks down

-- Consumer training risk: Consumer ChatGPT content may be used to train models unless you actively opt out.
-Many users never change this setting.
+- Consumer training settings matter: Consumer ChatGPT content may be used for model improvement unless you opt out.
+Many casual users never review this setting.

-- Lawyers and legal teams: Attorney-client privilege requires strict control over where communications are stored and who can access them.
-Sending client recordings to third-party servers creates exposure.
+- Lawyers and legal teams: Attorney-client conversations should stay under your control.
+A local-only iPhone transcription app reduces third-party exposure.
 See our guide on secure offline transcription for lawyers.

-- Clinicians and therapists: HIPAA's Security Rule requires administrative, physical, and technical safeguards for electronic protected health information (ePHI).
-Keeping patient audio entirely on-device simplifies compliance.
+- Clinicians and therapists: Patient notes and therapy recordings can include sensitive health information.
+Keeping audio on-device simplifies the data-flow conversation.
 Read more about on-device transcription for healthcare and therapy notes.

-- 100% offline, on-device transcription — works in airplane mode; never sends any recording or data to any server.
+- 100% offline, on-device transcription — works in airplane mode and does not send recordings or transcripts to a server.

 - 100+ languages supported offline.

-- No account required — no sign-up, no cloud sync, no data collection.
+- No account required — no sign-up barrier, no cloud sync requirement, no server-side transcript storage.

-VoiceScriber is purpose-built for privacy-critical workflows.
-All audio and transcripts remain on your iPhone unless you explicitly export or share them.
-There is no server to breach, no retention policy to worry about, and no legal hold that can compel a third party to hand over your data.
+VoiceScriber is purpose-built for privacy-critical iPhone workflows.
+All audio and transcripts remain on your device unless you explicitly export or share them.
+There is no upload step, no cloud transcription queue, and no third-party transcript retention policy to interpret.

 |---|---|---|